-Challenges: El Salvador continues to be a major transit country for illegal drugs headed to the United States from source countries in South America.
+El Salvador continues to be a major transit country for illegal drugs headed to the United States from source countries in South America.
 El Salvadoran criminal networks provide protection for transiting drug shipments, weapons, and human trafficking through the country.
 Traffickers in El Salvador use “go-fast” boats and commercial vessels to smuggle illegal drugs along the coastline.
 Land transit primarily occurs along the Pan-American Highway, on buses and tractor-trailers.
-El Salvador was identified as a major transit country for the third year in a row in the President’s 2013 report to congress on Major Illicit Drug Producing and Drug Transit Countries.
+El Salvador was identified as a major transit country for the fifth year in a row in the President’s 2015 report to congress on Major Illicit Drug Producing and Drug Transit Countries.

-The administration of President Mauricio Funes partnered with the United States on counternarcotics activities in 2013.
-The U.S.-El Salvador Partnership for Growth (PFG) agreement includes various programs to enhance law enforcement, promote judicial reform, reduce prison overcrowding, and divert at-risk youth from criminal activity.
-Salvadoran law enforcement agencies lack sufficient personnel, training, and equipment to effectively manage the country’s borders and interdict drug trafficking.
-There is a shortage of accurate information on the severity of drug trafficking and use through the country.
+El Salvador faces significant economic and security challenges.
+The challenge posed by transnational gangs like MS-13 and 18th Street is particularly acute.
+President Salvador Sanchez Ceren, who was inaugurated on June 1, 2014, has continued to maintain El Salvador’s historic partnership with the United States on counternarcotics and crime prevention activities.
+The U.S.-El Salvador Partnership for Growth (PFG) initiative seeks to develop a comprehensive approach to promoting sustainable, broad-based economic growth, and the Central America Regional Security Initiative (CARSI) includes various programs to improve the security situation in El Salvador, such as enhancing law enforcement, promoting judicial reform, reducing prison overcrowding, and discouraging at-risk youth from engaging in criminal activity.
+Despite this commitment to shared objectives, Salvadoran law enforcement agencies lack sufficient personnel, training, and equipment to effectively manage the country’s borders and interdict drug shipments.
+There continues to be a lack of accurate information on the severity of drug trafficking and use in El Salvador.